janetjoywilson/janetjoywilson.github.io/_posts/2021-06-24-grey-to-green.md

 ## mud and meadows

 In 2019 I was lucky to meet a landscaper who came to my house and executed some stone work repair for me.
 We hit it off and upon asking a few questions I found out she had indeed installed ribbon driveways and would love to be a part of this project.
 Over the course of months she was a source of information, education, brute strengh, and encouragement.
-My grey became green because of Laura!
+My grey became more than green because of Laura!

 ![paversgreen]({{ site.url }}/images/blog/paversgreen.jpg)